Originally Web posted Monday, 15 April 2013.

-For at least a little while starting with this article’s last modified date, i’ll be quite interested in your suggestions and corrections.
+For at least a little while, say a year, starting with this article’s last modified date, i’ll be quite interested in your suggestions and corrections.
+This is also the point of contact if you wish to take this project over.

 Note: If you have corrections regarding technical details of the certificate and especially its X.509 aspects, i’ll only consider implementing your corrections if you present them in terms easily understood by a reasonably intelligent non-security-expert computer user.
 More information on this point is on the X.509 version 3 Certificate Extensions page.